Table of Contents

 The files in the wp-includes are responsible for how the WordPress site looks and functions with other features.
 From the text’s font to the widgets and caches – the wp-includes has all the core files for WordPress.

-The files also contain rules, hierarchies, and action commands for some of the WordPress features.
+The files also contain rules, hierarchies, and action commands for some WordPress features.

-Again, you don’t want to modify any files present in this directory.
+Again, you don’t want to modify any files in this directory.

 The .htaccess and wp-config.php files

-Besides the above core files, you will find .htaccess and wp-config.php a part of every WordPress installation.
+In addition to the core files, you will find .htaccess and wp-config.php, which are part of every WordPress installation.
 They are also part of the public_html folder.

-The database works like a storage shelf for all your posts, pages, and comments.
+The database is a storage shelf for all your posts, pages, and comments.
 By default, you will see only twelve tables in the database.
-But as you expand your site and add more content, the tables will also increase.
+However, the tables will also increase as you expand your site and add more content.

 Database tables have a default prefix wp_, which can be changed at will.
 You can also optimize and repair them as required.
-But don’t forget to backup your website so you can quickly restore them if anything goes wrong.
+This crucial maintenance prevents site slowdowns and future failures, but should only be handled by an expert.
+But don’t forget to back up your website so you can quickly restore it if anything goes wrong.

 Here is a breakdown of the tables that are part of the WordPress database.